LennartFr/Bluemix-Wizard/README.md

 <li>What APIs do you need to connect to?
 <li>What Use Case(s) do you have?
 <ol>
+<li>What regulations do you have to comply with?
+(SOC, Safe Harbor, PCI/DSS,FISMA,HIPAA)
 <li>Are you in any specific industry?
 <br>Map to IBM Verticals:
 <li><a href="http://www-935.ibm.com/industries/aerospacedefense/">Aerospace and defense</a>